sethlopezme/strez/README.md

 - Android: `strings`
 - iOS: `Localizable`

-Set the name of the output file.
+Set the name of the output file(s).

 #### `-s`, `--source-format`

 Default: `csv`

-Set the input file format.
+Set the input format.
 Valid formats are:

 - `csv`

 #### `-t`, `--target-format`

-Set the output file format.
-Valid options are:
+Set the output format.
+Valid formats are:

 - `android`
 - `ios`

 #### `-v`, `--verbose`

-Display verbose output about the files being created.
+Display verbose output.

 ### Examples

 Read string resources from a CSV file and output them to the current directory in the iOS format.

 ```sh
 $ strez -t ios ~/strings.csv